metulah/pm/SOME_IDEAS.md

+PLEASE NOTE: These are just some ideas we were previously working with.
+Some of them might be still good, but in general this is just a historical document, and I'll get rid of it at some point.
+So just don't give it TOO much weight.

 # Next Steps for Project Management CLI

 This document outlines the planned future development for the Project Management CLI tool for AI assistants.